BookingSync/operations/README.md

 end
 ```

 The context key is not even set if the object was not found.
-In this case the context will be considered insufficient and operation policies/preconditions will not be even called accordingly to the algorithm described above.
+In this case, the context will be considered insufficient and operation policies/preconditions will not be even called accordingly to the algorithm described above.

 ### Callbacks (on_success, on_failure)

-Sometimes we need to run further application state modification outside of the operation transaction.
+Sometimes we need to run further application state modifications outside of the operation transaction.
 For this purpose, there are 2 separate callbacks: `on_success` and `on_failure`.

-The key difference besides one runs after operation success and another - after failure, is that `on_success` runs after transaction commit.
-This means that is one operation calls another operation inside of it and the innned one has `on_success` callbacks defined - the callbacks are going to be executed only after the outermost transaction is committed successfully.
+The key difference besides one running after operation success and another - after failure, is that `on_success` runs after the transaction commit.
+This means that if one operation calls another operation inside of it and the inner one has `on_success` callbacks defined - the callbacks are going to be executed only after the outermost transaction is committed successfully.

-In order to achieve this, framework utilizes [after_commit_everywhere](https://github.com/Envek/after_commit_everywhere) gem and the behavior is configurable using `Operations::Configuration#after_commit` option.
+To achieve this, the framework utilizes the [after_commit_everywhere](https://github.com/Envek/after_commit_everywhere) gem and the behavior is configurable using `Operations::Configuration#after_commit` option.

-It is a good idea to use these callbacks to schedule some jobs instead of just running inline code since if callback execution fails - the failure will be ignored and operation is still going to be successfull.
-Though the failure from both callbacks will be reported using `Operations::Configuration#error_reporter` and uses Sentry by default.
+It is a good idea to use these callbacks to schedule some jobs instead of just running inline code since if callback execution fails - the failure will be ignored and the operation is still going to be successful.
+Though the failure from both callbacks will be reported using `Operations::Configuration#error_reporter` and using Sentry by default.

 ```ruby
 class Comment::Update